slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

     -   Project maintainer

 -   Capabilities
-    -   All listed under "low privilege"
+    -   All listed under "low privilege".
-    -   Create new builds in the package's build project
+    -   Create new builds under the target build's project or identity.
-    -   Modify the source repo and build from it.
+    -   Modify the target build's source repo and build from it.
+    -   Modify the target build's configuration.

 #### High privilege

 -   Examples
-    -   Build platform admin
+    -   Build service admin

 -   Capabilities
-    -   All listed under "low privilege"
+    -   All listed under "low privilege" and "medium privilege".
-    -   Run arbitrary code on the build platform
+    -   Run arbitrary code on the build service.
-    -   Read and modify network traffic
+    -   Read and modify network traffic.
+    -   Access the control plane's cryptographic secrets.
+    -   Remotely access build executors (e.g. via SSH).

+TODO: List other high-privilege capabilities.
+TODO: Maybe differentiate between unilateral and non-unilateral privileges.

 ## Build Model

-The build model consists of five components: parameters, the build platform, one or more build executors, a build cache, and output storage.
+The build model consists of five components: parameters, the control plane, one or more build executors, a build cache, and output storage.
 The data flow between these components is shown in the diagram below.

 ![image](slsa_build_model.png)

+TODO: Align with provenance and build models.

 The following sections detail each element of the build model and prompts for assessing its ability to produce SLSA Build L3 provenance.

-### Parameters
+### External Parameters

-Parameters are the external interface to the builder.
-They must include references to the source to be built and the build definition/script to be executed.
-They may include instructions to the build platform for how to create the build executor (e.g. which operating system to use).
-They may include additional strings to pass to the build executor.
+External parameters are the external interface to the builder and include all inputs to the build process.
+Examples include the source to be built, the build definition/script to be executed, user-provided instructions to the control plane for how to create the build executor (e.g. which operating system to use), and any additional user-provided strings.

-#### Prompts for Assessing Parameters
+#### Prompts for Assessing External Parameters

--   How does the platform process user-provided parameters?
+-   How does the control plane process user-provided external parameters?
 Examples: sanitizing, parsing, not at all
--   Which parameters are processed by the control plane and which are processed by the executor?
+-   Which external parameters are processed by the control plane and which are processed by the executor?
--   What sort of parameters does the control plane accept for executor configuration?
+-   What sort of external parameters does the control plane accept for executor configuration?

 ### Control Plane

-The build platform is the control plane that orchestrates each independent build execution.
+The control plane is the build system component that orchestrates each independent build execution.
 It is responsible for setting up each build and cleaning up afterwards.
-The platform must generate and sign provenance for each SLSA Build L3+ build performed on the system.
-The platform is operated by one or more administrators, who have privileges to modify the platform.
+The control plane generates and signs provenance for each SLSA Build L3+ build performed on the system.
+The control plane is operated by one or more administrators, who have privileges to modify the control plane.

 #### Prompts for Assessing Control Planes

 -   Administration
-    -   What are they ways an employee can use privileged access to influence a build or provenance generation?
+    -   What are the ways an employee can use privileged access to influence a build or provenance generation?
 Examples: physical access, terminal access, access to cryptographic secrets
     -   What controls are in place to detect or prevent the employee from abusing such access?
 Examples: two-person approvals, audit logging, workload identities
     -   Roughly how many employees have such access?
     -   How are privileged accounts protected?
 Examples: two-factor authentication, client device security policies